Possession of Marijuana Lawyer in Tampa, FL

 Under the recently passes "Marijuana Grow House Eradication Act" (HB173/SB390), now Florida Statute Section 893.1351, a "grow house" can include any place where 25 plants or more are present because the statute provides a presumption that "[f]or the purposes of this section, proof of the possession of 25 or more cannabis plants constitutes prima facie evidence that the cannabis is intended for sale or distribution."

-In Florida, this criminal offense is often called "Possession of a Residence for Cultivating of Cannabis" in Tampa or Plant City for Hillsborough County, in St. Petersburg or Clearwater in Pinellas County, in Bartow for Polk County and in Dade City or New Port Richey for Pasco County, Florida.
+In Florida, this criminal offense is often called "Possession of a Residence for Cultivating of Cannabis" in Tampa or Plant City for Hillsborough County, in St. Petersburg or Clearwater in Pinellas County and in Dade City or New Port Richey for Pasco County, Florida.

 In fact, in a trial on the issue, the jury will be instructed on this "rebuttable presumption."
 This rebuttable presumption could be overcome with evidence that the cannabis plants were not intended for sale or distribution, especially when it can be show that the plants were being grow for personal consumption, including personal medical purposes.